 - We use scientifically backed recovery methods.
 We use modalities like Integral Recovery, Mindfulness-Based Stress Reduction, Cognitive and Dialectical Behavioral Therapies, and peer intervention to help us heal.

 Part 4: What’s Next?

 If you are feeling overwhelmed, scared, or anxious right now after reading this, that’s ok.
 Like we said before, you don’t need to do anything right now, nor do we expect you to come to any conclusions.
 Just by reading this article, you’ve taken an important first step.
 Now, all there is to do is keep an open mind and be willing to try something new.
 At Tempest, we believe the only failure is to not try in the first place.

 If you are interested in doing some further reading, we have a list of resources you may find helpful.

 - Sign up for our newsletter.
-Join the Tempest community and get updates on our new membership program launching in June.
-Plus a ton of helpful guides, essays, discounts, and more.
+Join the Tempest community and get updates on our membership program.
+Plus helpful resources, discounts, and tips on living an alcohol-free life you love.

 - Tools & Resources to Get You Started.
-This resource list is curated especially for folks who are curious about quitting drinking, like advice on building a sobriety toolbox and a recommended reading list.
+Our resources page is curated especially for folks who are curious about quitting drinking, like advice on building a sobriety toolbox and a recommended reading list.